Sam-Izdat/kee/README.md

 - `Set()` takes a byte slice or a byte array representing an existing ID and manually assigns the ID instance its definitive value

-- `Decode()` derives the instance's value from some formatted or unformatted encoding (like hex, base 32, ascii 35, etc) representing an existing ID
+- `Decode()` derives the instance's value from some formatted or unformatted encoding (like hex, base 32, ASCII 35, etc) representing an existing ID

 You can extend functionality by writing your own handlers and two built-in methods are reserved just for such occasions: